okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-mfa-enroll-policy/main/index.md

 > **Note:** Another indicator of an authenticator-based enrollment policy is when `type=AUTHENTICATORS` in the [settings schema](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Policy/#tag/Policy/operation/createPolicy!path=2/settings&t=request).
 The `type` property could be absent from the response of factor-based authenticator enrollment policies.

-If the returned policy uses `authenticators`, loop through the list of [Policy Authenticator objects](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Policy/#tag/Policy/operation/createPolicy!path=2/settings/authenticators/key&t=request) and use the `key` property to identify the authenticator.
+If the returned policy uses `authenticators`, loop through the list of [policy authenticator objects](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Policy/#tag/Policy/operation/createPolicy!path=2/settings/authenticators&t=request) and use the `key` property to identify the authenticator.
 See the [Authenticators API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Authenticator/) for more details on the available authenticators in your org.

-If the returned policy uses `factors`, you need to loop through every type of [Policy Factor Configuration object](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Policy/#tag/Policy/operation/createPolicy!path=2/settings/type&t=request), as you've done previously for your app.
+If the returned policy uses `factors`, you need to loop through every type of [policy factor configuration object](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Policy/#tag/Policy/operation/createPolicy!path=2/settings/authenticators/key&t=request), as you've done previously for your app.

 Response example of an authenticator enrollment policy `settings` snippet with authenticators: